 You may check "Override latitude and longitude" to input your own information.
 Once checked, two text boxes will appear to enter the new latitude and longitude.

-When the box is checked, two drop down menus appear.
+When the box is checked, two dropdown menus appear.
 First, select the donation or invoice page the visitor will use to process the payment.
-We recommend you create a new page for selling tickets.
+If you already have a donation page, we recommend creating a separate one for selling tickets.